M-29/Java-Programing/Java/Multithreading.md

 #### MultiTasking
-Executing several task simultaneously is known as multitasking.
+Executing several task simultaneously is known as multitasking.<br>
-Types of multitasking
+Types of multitasking<br>
 a) Process based multitasking : Executing several task simultaneously where each task is a seperate independent program eg Typing a java program, Downloading a file, Listening a music are eg of process based multi tasking because each task is seperate independent process. <br>
 - It is best suite for OS level <br>